untool/untool/packages/yargs/README.md

 ## CLI

-`@untool/yargs` can either be used with `untool`'s own [command line interface](https://github.com/untool/untool/blob/master/packages/cli/README.md) or with another CLI frontend.
-It does not define any commands of its own, but only takes care of basically setting up [`yargs`](http://yargs.js.org).
+`@untool/yargs` does not define any commands of its own, but only takes care of basically setting up [`yargs`](http://yargs.js.org).

 ## API

-`@untool/yargs` only has a couple of semi-private exports.
-Please check out [`untool`](https://github.com/untool/untool/blob/master/packages/cli/index.js), our main CLI package, to see how you can use them.

-`@untool/yargs` exposes a couple of mixin hooks other mixins can implement, allowing them to alter or extend its functionality.
+`@untool/yargs` only has a couple of semi-private exports, but it exposes a couple of mixin hooks other mixins can implement, allowing them to alter or extend its functionality.
 These hooks will be called either by `@untool/yargs` itself or by others.

 ### `registerCommands(yargs)` ([pipe](https://github.com/untool/mixinable/blob/master/README.md#definepipe))